TKperson/TKperson/README.md

 ### Hello
 I have nothing to say...
+Maybe I will change my github pfp to an anime girl just like other programmers?

 ## Operating systems I use
 * MACos (probably the latest version one, ...don't like to use this os tbh I can't even get pyinstaller to work on that os lmaoo)